 “Every game is composed of two parts, an outer game and an inner game.
 The former is played against opponents, and is filled with lots of contradictory advice; the latter is played not against, but within the mind of the player, and its principal obstacles are self-doubt and anxiety.”

 Tim was well ahead of his time by studying and experimenting with the mind.

-Of course, this concept of inner game caught on like wildfire in the sports psychology world!
+This concept of inner game caught on like wildfire in the sports psychology world!
 He then proceeded to write other books for skiing, golf and even music.
 A natural progression then occurred as he dipped into the inner game of stress and the inner game of work.
-Knowing what we do today about the effects of stress on workplace productivity, not to mention the new science of psychoneuroimmunology, which is essentially the study of our mind and how it affects our body’s neurophysiology and immunity, we can really see that he was on to something.
+Knowing what we do today about the effects of stress on workplace productivity, not to mention the new science of psychoneuroimmunology, which is essentially the study of our mind and how it affects our body’s neurophysiology and immunity, we can really see that he was onto something.

 This is where the *new* inner game comes in.

 Let’s say you have a deep belief that you can’t succeed in the business you are working on.
 Maybe you have reached some kind of an upper-limit problem and you can’t break through on a specific project, or article you are writing.